A Day in the Life of a Financial Advisor: What the Job Really Looks Like

 What Does a Financial Advisor Actually Do All Day?

-Most people picture a financial advisor sitting behind a mahogany desk, reviewing stock charts, and taking calls from wealthy clients.
+Most people picture a financial advisor sitting behind a mahogany desk, reviewing stock charts.
 The reality is both more varied and more interesting than that.
-Here's an honest look at what a typical day looks like — for both a new advisor and an established one.

 Two Very Different Days